About The Order

 The Order was founded in Britain almost 50 years ago by the historian and poet Ross Nichols, aided by the writer and founder of the Tolkien Society Vera Chapman, and fellow members of the Ancient Druid Order, which developed during the early years of the last century out of the Druid Revival which began about three hundred years ago.

-The Order is essentially a Mystery School, and the term ‘order’ is derived from the tradition of magical orders rather than from the tradition of religious orders.
+The Order is essentially a Mystery School and community, and the term ‘order’ is derived from the tradition of magical orders rather than from the tradition of religious orders.
 Neither the Order nor Druidry is a cult.
 A cult revolves around a personality, a charismatic leader, or a particular deity or saint.
 The Order and Druidry have none of these characteristics.

 Both the Feminine and the Masculine principles are celebrated and represented in the Order’s teachings and membership.
 The Order is not patriarchal or biased in favour of men – many women are in leadership roles and over half the membership is female.